ermongroup/BiasAndGeneralization/dataset/readme.md

 # Pie Dataset

 This dataset generates a pie shape with different colors.
 Example images are shown below.
-This dataset is generated on-the-fly and do not require pre-download.
+This dataset is generated on-the-fly and do not require pre-download or pre-processing.
 For example usage, see example.ipynb.

 ![pie_example](img/pie_example.png)